-See a summary of 2024 changes here and here.
+See a summary of 2025 changes here.

 Welcome to the Ninja Challenge League (NCL) – Australia’s first ninja league, bringing together the top adult and youth competitors from NCL Qualifiers across the country to a national Finals event.
 The league will allow athletes across Australia to develop their composure under pressure, obstacle skills and overall fitness in a fair, supportive environment.